 - Opt for dog food with moderate fat content

-- Choose one that has fewer ingredients - again, this helps narrow down the potential issue
+- Choose one that has fewer and natural ingredients - again, this helps narrow down the potential issue

 - Buy food with a single protein source